nikbrunner/scarth-johnson/book_1_v1/01-business-as-usual.md

 "What department did you say—"

 The question dies as I move.
+I pull a folded document from my pocket, extending it toward him with my right hand.

+"I have clearance right here," I say, stepping closer as his attention shifts to the document.

-My hand snaps up with the tranquilizer patch, slapping it against his neck before he can react.
-His eyes widen in shock, then glaze as the fast-acting compound enters his bloodstream.
-I catch his weight as he crumples, easing him silently to the floor.
+As his eyes focus on the paper, my left hand slides naturally behind his neck in a seemingly casual gesture.
+The HX-11 activates with a warm pulse along my forearm, and I feel the Bio Blades extend smoothly through my fingertips into the base of his skull, severing his brain stem with surgical precision.
+His body instantly goes limp, and I catch his weight as he crumples, guiding him silently to the floor.

-"Neat," I mutter, dragging him into the small security booth.
-Unconscious, not dead – I don't kill unless absolutely necessary.
-It's one of my rules.
-Not from moral qualms, but practicality.
-Dead bodies escalate situations in ways that unconscious ones don't.
+No sound, no blood.

+"Security breach contained," I mutter, dragging him into the small security booth.
+The document—a coffee shop napkin with a partially drawn map—goes back into my pocket.
+It's one of my favorite techniques: humans are hardwired to look at things being handed to them.
+A calculated risk showing my face, but not one I needed to leave unresolved.

 I access the security terminal with the guard's credentials, temporarily disabling the next section's motion sensors.
 The real security in this building isn't human anyway – it's the automated systems, the neural scanners, the DNA readers.
 The guards are just there to handle the situations the automated systems flag.